At the heart of every eCommerce business are the products it sells.

 Every industry has influencers, and I’d be willing to bet you know who the influencers in your industry are.

 An influencer can be anyone from an independent blogger to a major industry player that can help you stay on top of the current trends your target market is interested in.
+The easiest place to start your influencer search is searching Instagram sponsored posts – now known as paid partnerships.

 1. Do a Simple Google Search